xlabcba/ComputerSystems/project2_multi_thread/README.md

 4. Type command “make build”
 5. Type command “make check MECHANISM=m X=x N=n”

-    (where m is one mechanism of sequential/select/poll/epoll
+    m is one mechanism of sequential/select/poll/epoll

     x is power x of e^x you want to calculate

-           n is the number of terms you want to expend to estimate the corresponding e^x)
+    n is the number of terms you want to expend to estimate the corresponding e^x

 6. get result